ubytedev/SoftTagBody-Example/README.md

 # SoftTagBody-Example
-Example of a module using SoftTagBody
+This is an example of a module using GameplayTag-derived fields marked with SoftTagBody.